ARMv8 Shellcodes from 'A' to 'Z': High-level constructs

-If the address does not fit into 32 bits, any use of data instructions will clear the 32 upper bits.
-Thus, we need a different approach.

 We use another addressing mode which reads a byte from the source register, and adds a constant to it.
 This addition is performed over 64-bits.
-As an example, we read a byte from \texttt{x10+1} and increment \texttt{x10}:
+As an example, the following code snippet increments \texttt{x10} while reading one byte from the memory pointed to by the final value of \texttt{x10}:

 The same limitations apply to \texttt{strb}.